 The course provides an understanding of spatial structures, development trends, planning instruments and governance mechanisms of transport accessibility in Europe in general as well as in Germany in particular by taking a people- and demand-oriented geographical approach.
 This approach emphasizes the role of people, the private sector and institutions in determining the development and use of transport systems as well as the role of transportation in serving humankind's daily life and possibly changing its life style and mobility through enhancing transport accessibility.
 The course covers fundamental elements of transport accessibility and demand analysis, decision support systems/instruments/regulations of spatial and urban planning as well as urban and regional development strategies and governance mechanisms with relevance to infrastructure investments and implementation reporting.
-Case studies of transport systems in Europe provide explanations on the dynamics of transport in different geographical situations and activities/actions in cities and regions.
+Case studies of transport systems in Europe provide explanations on the dynamics of transport in different geographical situations and its accessibility for people and goods as well as its interaction with development strategies and activities/actions in cities and regions.